 Reducing RMDs With QCDs

 For retirees who've accumulated significant savings in their tax-deferred accounts, the onset of required minimum distributions (RMDs) at age 73 can have serious tax consequences.
-"The higher the balance in your tax-deferred accounts, the higher your RMDs—and potentially your tax bracket," says Hayden Adams, CPA, CFP®, director of tax and wealth management at the Schwab Center for Financial Research.
+That's because the higher the balance in your tax-deferred accounts, the higher your RMDs—and potentially your tax bracket.

 If charitable giving is part of your financial plan, a qualified charitable distribution (QCD) can further your philanthropic goals and help reduce the tax hit from your RMD.